 Arcana 18 depicts the Moon as a disc with 32 rays on which is outlined in profile a feminine face.
 There is a meadow with a path in the center, illuminated by the moon.
 The path, set between two large towers, leads away to the horizon.
 A dog and a wolf are howling at the moon, while a crayfish is climbing out of the water.

-As we have already mentioned, the Moon has 32 rays, sixteen principal and sixteen secondaries, these represent the thirty-two paths of wisdom of Qabalistic tree of life.
+As we have already mentioned, the Moon has 32 rays, sixteen principal, and sixteen secondaries, these represent the thirty-two paths of wisdom of the Qabalistic tree of life.
+(Quiz: Test your Knowledge on the Hidden Meanings of Tarot II)

 There are two massive towers on either side of the path, forming a gateway.
 We can not see it in the image but maybe each tower is connected to a wall.
 This wall, with its two towers, indicates the limits of ordinary perception and sense.
 But it is not the final limit.
 There is a vast area of experience beyond towers, and the road leading to this area is open to all those who have the courage to follow it.